MoteVinay/web_multiplayer/README.md

 Welcome to the **Multiplayer Web Project** — a full-stack real-time web application that enables users to engage in multiplayer games like **TicTacToe** and **PingPong** across devices.
 Whether you're looking to learn, build, or expand on multiplayer concepts, this project gives you a scalable and interactive playground.

+Here is a link for the demo of execution https://youtu.be/BpLrOnSdVWM
 ---

 ## 🚀 Features